manishborikar92/Pico/docs/Technology_Stack.md

 * **Offline:** Wake-word ("Aibi") and "turn on light" work instantly, with no Wi-Fi.
 * **Online:** For any other command ("what's the weather?"), it connects to the Google APIs.

----

-We now have all the foundational documents.
-The final step is to create the roadmap that puts all of this together.

-Would you like me to generate the **Document 5: Comprehensive Development Plan**?